Future-Jim/thrive-take-home/README.md

 2. Port forward argocd service
    - kubectl port-forward service/argocd-server -n argocd 8080:443
 3. Visit localhost:8080.
 4. The hello-app might be pending because it hasn't updated with the newly pushed hello-app container.
-Sync/Restart the pod if necessary
+Sync/Restart the pod if necessary after running "Build and Deploy Simply Web App"

 ## View hello-app
 1. There is no Route53 record setup.
 Simply grab the ALB DNS A record and hit the root